4/29/2025

 Analyst, DNB Markets

 Excellent.
-I'll stop bugging you on the acquisition.
-We'll give you good details and lots of good new numbers for you.
-But just on the comments you made on the market environment, they say stable without really seeing any growth out there.
-Could you give us some more granularity?
-Which segments you see maybe is being like, showing best potential for strength and where you feel some weakness and maybe you have a graphic kind of perspective for that?
+I'll stop bugging you on the acquisition details and lots of good new numbers for you.
+But just on the comments you made on the market environment, they say stable without really seeing any growth out there yet.
+Could you give us some more granularity which segments you see maybe is being like showing best potential for strength and where you still see weakness and maybe your graphic kind of perspective to that?

 speaker

-I would say that retailers that have a solid foundation that have a strong, I would say, a strong balance sheet themselves, they are investing where it adds value for them.
-I mean, they reduce costs, they improve efficiency, they improve the consumer experience.
-Where we see hesitation is more with customers who have maybe a strained balance sheet and that are maybe going through, I would say integration or acquisition, or they have been recently sold or been bought.
-Those ones that are more sensitive to their capital, they need to prioritize even harder.
-They're the business case and the payback becomes increasingly important.
+I would say that retailers that have a solid foundation, that have a strong balance sheet themselves, they are investing where it adds value for them.
+They reduce costs, they improve efficiency, they improve the consumer experience.
+Where we see hesitation is more with customers who have maybe a strained balance sheet and that are maybe going through, I would say, integration or acquisition, or they have been recently sold or been bought, those ones that are more sensitive to their capital, they need to prioritize even harder.
+There the business case and the payback becomes increasingly important.
 And because they are sensitive to the effects of margins, they're sensitive to the effects of uncertainty.
-So I would say that is how, so we cannot identify that consumer electronics, everything is fine, but in fashion, everything looks difficult.
-It's not like that.
-It depends on who is the retailer, what's their plan, are they winning?
-Do they have the means to accelerate?
-That is more playing in.
-But the overall macroeconomics makes it more tricky than before to get, you would say, the order in our books.
-But it just means that we need to work harder, we need to deliver stronger business cases, we need to be even closer to our customers to help to understand why they're hesitating and how we can help them to overcome that hesitation so they can deliver and unleash the value.
+I would say that is how so we don't we cannot identify that it's that consumer electronics everything is fine but in fashion everything looks difficult it's not like that it depends on who is the retailer what's their plan are they winning do they have the means to accelerate that is more playing in but the overall macroeconomics makes it more tricky than before to get, say, the order in our books.
+But it just means that we need to work harder.
+We need to deliver stronger business cases.
+We need to be even closer to our customers to help to understand why they're hesitating and how we can help them to overcome that hesitation so they can deliver and unleash the value.

 speaker